siqiang-ng/tp/docs/DeveloperGuide.md

     1. The command is passed into LogicManager
     1. LogicManager calls parseCommand method of ProjactParser.
     1. ProjactParser returns SortContactCommand.
-    1. LogicManager executes SortContactCommand, which updates the sorted person list using PersonNameComparator in Model.
+    1. LogicManager executes SortContactCommand, which updates the sorted person list by comparing the personNames using PersonNameComparator in Model.

+- Why is it implemented that way?
+    - The overall implementation flow of the `sort` command is similar to the `find` command in the original AB3 but instead of using Filtered List and Predicate, Sorted List and Comparable are used to sort the list.

 The diagram below shows a sample interaction of SortContactCommand.
 ![SortContactSequenceDiagram](images/SortContactSequenceDiagram.png)